codeandrew/Security-Notes/General-Resources/06-bug-bounties.md

 | Google VRP          | https://www.google.com/about/appsecurity/reward-program/ | Google Vulnerability Reward Program with a Hall of Fame and other resources containing bug reports.     |
 | GitHub Security Lab | https://securitylab.github.com/research                  | Initiative by GitHub to help secure open source software, publishing security research and bug reports. |

+The easiest or most common bugs submitted on bug bounty platforms like Bugcrowd and HackerOne often include the following:

+- Cross-site Scripting (XSS): This vulnerability allows attackers to inject malicious scripts into web pages viewed by other users.
+It's prevalent due to the widespread use of JavaScript in web applications.

+- Insecure Direct Object References (IDOR): IDOR occurs when an application exposes a reference to an internal implementation object, such as a database key, allowing unauthorized access to sensitive data.

+- Cross-Site Request Forgery (CSRF): CSRF vulnerabilities allow attackers to trick users into performing actions they didn't intend to, such as changing their password or making a purchase.

+- Information Disclosure: This category covers cases where sensitive data, such as server configurations or user data, is exposed unintentionally.

+- Security Misconfiguration: These vulnerabilities arise when an application is improperly configured, leading to potential unauthorized access or data leaks.

+- Broken Authentication: This category includes issues like weak password policies, insecure password storage, and session management flaws that can allow attackers to impersonate legitimate users.

+The payouts for these vulnerabilities can vary widely depending on the platform, the specific bug, and the severity of its potential impact on the target application.
+For example, low-severity issues like reflected XSS or information disclosure might fetch rewards in the range of $100 to $500, while more severe vulnerabilities like stored XSS, IDOR, or broken authentication can earn bounties from $500 to a few thousand dollars.

+It's essential to note that payouts are highly dependent on the specific program's rules and the vulnerability's impact.
+Some programs may have higher or lower payouts for specific vulnerability types.

 ## Reports